A Case Study on Energy-Efficient Edge AI Crack Segmentation: Conclusion and Future Work

 \section{Conclusion and Future Work}

 In this work, we studied crack segmentation on resource-constrained edge platforms from two sides: The model design and the target hardware.
 For this, we scaled the U-Net architecture over three orders of magnitude in parameter count and analyzed the trade-off between \gls{iou} and computational cost.
 Our results show that reducing the model size can strongly lower the computational cost, while some of the smaller variants still remain close to the baseline in terms of segmentation accuracy.
-To improve our scaled UNet models further, we applied knowledge distillation by using SegFormer B5 as the teacher model.
+To improve our scaled U-Net models further, we applied knowledge distillation by using SegFormer B5 as the teacher model.
 This improved all U-Net variants.

 We then evaluated all variants on several edge platforms and compared their throughput, power consumption, and energy efficiency.
 We also developed a custom \gls{fpga}-based architecture for single-batch inference.
-Among all tested platforms, the FPGA (on-chip) implementation with the UNet Base 4 using \gls{kd} and int8 quantization achieves an energy efficiency of 204.99 Frames/J and a throughput of 398 \gls{fps}, while improving the mean \gls{iou} by 2.79\glspl{pp} compared to the baseline model (UNet Base 32 without \gls{kd}).
-Compared to the Hybrid-Segmentor model from Goo et al. \cite{goo2025hybrid}, which is - as far as we know - currently the best tested model on this dataset, our aforementioned UNet Base 4 model with \gls{kd} is 6.32\glspl{pp} better in mean \gls{iou}.
+Among all tested platforms, the FPGA (on-chip) implementation with the U-Net Base 4 using \gls{kd} and int8 quantization achieves an energy efficiency of 204.99 Frames/J and a throughput of 398 \gls{fps}, while improving the mean \gls{iou} by 2.79\glspl{pp} compared to the baseline model (U-Net Base 32 without \gls{kd}).
+Compared to the Hybrid-Segmentor model from \cite{goo2025hybrid}, which is - to the best of our knowledge - currently the best tested model on this dataset, our aforementioned U-Net Base 4 model with \gls{kd} is 6.32\glspl{pp} higher in mean \gls{iou} by using the same train/val/test split.

 Therefore, our results show that the combination of model scaling, knowledge distillation, quantization, and hardware-specific implementation is useful for crack segmentation on edge devices.

 For future work, we plan to investigate quantization-aware training and structured pruning to reduce the model cost further.
 In addition, it would be interesting to study other teacher models or multi-teacher settings for knowledge distillation.
 Finally, we plan to record and annotate our own crack segmentation dataset from \gls{uav} flights to evaluate the models under more realistic conditions.